guptakumarankit/Gemini-clone/README.md

+Developed a Google Gemini clone using React.js, focused on providing a robust search functionality specifically for text-based information.
+The application allows users to perform natural language searches within a variety of text formats, delivering relevant results efficiently.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.